 Reich now turned to exploring micro-organisms, to see if the energy measured in humans could also be detected on the cellular level.
 By this point Reich had left the university for a well-funded private laboratory.
 He first published the results of his experiments in “Dialectical Materialism in Life-Research.
 Report on the Bion Experiments” (1937).
 This was followed by the book, Die Bione – Zur Entstehung des vegetativen Lebens (The Bions: On the Origin of Vegetative Life) (1938).

-Briefly, bions are microscopic vesicles, seen as transitional entities between the non-living and the living; these vesicles move in ways that cannot be explained by purely mechanical movement (Brownian movement); they form more readily if the solution is heated in a way that should kill any spores or “air germs”; and some—those with the strongest electrical charge—have the greatest motility, pulsation and bluish color.
+Briefly, bions are microscopic vesicles, seen as transitional entities between the non-living and the living; these vesicles move in ways that cannot be explained by purely mechanical movement (Brownian movement); they form more readily if the solution is heated in a way that should kill any spores or “air germs”; and they are often seen to have a blue edge to them–those with the strongest electrical charge have the greatest motility, pulsation and bluish color.
 Bions prepared under sterile conditions with a strong electrical charge could also be successfully sub-cultured.

 This description of bions is in no way complete, but should give the reader a rudimentary idea of their nature.
 Their discovery played a central role in Reich’s realization that the energy phenomenon he was observing was not electricity as conventionally understood, but a distinct biological energy, which he came to call orgone energy in 1939.